15 cm Nebelwerfer 41: Ammunition

 Like virtually all German rocket designs, 15 cm Wurfgranate 41 projectiles were spin-stabilized to increase accuracy.
 However, one unusual feature was that the rocket motor was in the front, the exhaust venturis being about two-thirds down the body from the nose, with the intent to optimize the blast and fragmentation effect of the rocket as the warhead would still be above the ground when it detonated.
 This proved to greatly complicate manufacture without much improvement and it was not copied on later rocket designs.
 The motor consisted of seven sticks of solid-fuel propellant and the exhaust ring had twenty-six venturis that were drilled at a 14° angle to impart spin.
 There were high-explosive, smoke and chemical warfare rockets available.
 The chemical warfare rockets were stockpiled but are said to have not been used operationally.
 Field Rocket Equipment of the German Army 1939-45 lists Phosgene Gas and Mustard Gas as the two primary chemical agents but it does not describe how the rockets were identified with color coded rings.
 German and Japanese Solid-Fuel Rocket Weapons describes the color coding for the rockets but only gives cryptic codes like M/HA for the type of chemical agent it was filled with.
+(During the First World War German mustard gas ammunition had been marked in yellow, and phosgene ammunition in green.
+This coding system may or may not be related to the later system used by the Wehrmacht.)